mavenlink/design-system/src/components/file-picker/file-picker.md

 Default usage

-_Note that you can either select files via the file dialog picker, or, drop the files onto the "dropzone"._
+You can either select files via the file dialog picker, or, drop the files onto the "dropzone".

 ```jsx
 <FilePicker id="le-picker-single" title="Attach Files" />